SindiLab/ACTIVA/README.md

 ````bash
 pip install -e PATH/TO/FOLDER/WITH-setup.py
 ````
-For step 2, except a lot of the requirements to be satisfied already (since you installed the requirements in advance).
+For step 2, expect a lot of the requirements to be satisfied already (since you installed the requirements in advance).

 ### Training the model: